-- What are the visiting hours and how easy is it to organize visits outside visiting hours?
+- What are the visiting hours and how easy is it to organise visits outside visiting hours?

-- Do people on staff speak the same language as the person with dementia (if English is not their first language)?
+- Do the staff speak the same language as the person with dementia (if English is not their first language)?

-- Is there a forum for family of residents to meet and discuss concerns?
+- Is there a forum for family members to meet and discuss concerns?

 How CareAbout works

 If you’re considering an Aged Care Home, make sure you compare homes who provide specialist dementia care.
 CareAbout has a free online tool to compare the specialities of different Aged Care Homes and their fees and charges.
 Or speak to an aged care specialist at CareAbout on 1300 577 245.